projectacrn/acrn-hypervisor/doc/tutorials/using_yp.rst

 Yocto Project layers support the inclusion of technologies, hardware components, and software components.
-Layers are repositories containing related sets of instructions which tell the Yocto Project build system what to do.
+Layers are repositories containing related sets of instructions that tell the Yocto Project build system what to do.

 The meta-acrn layer